ReproNim/reproflow-data-sync/code/README.md

   - `duration_isotime` - the same as `duration` but calculated based on `iso_time` field.
   - `flag_duration` - duration in seconds till the next event 8-th bit will be set off, calculated from precise `time` field.
   - `flag_duration_isotime` - the same as `flag_duration` but calculated based on `iso_time` field.
 - `dump_psychopy.jsonl` Aggregated JSONL with items corresponding to psychopy logs.
 Target log file names extracted from QR codes and then filtered by MRI study datetime range.
 Datetime information extracted from `keys_time_str` field.
+Calculated fields:
+  - `qrinfo_id` - optional, specifies related QR code ID from sessions's `dump_qrinfo.jsonl` file when exits.
 - `dump_qrinfo.jsonl` JSONL with `QrRecord` items corresponding to QR codes logs.
 Datetime information extracted from `isotime_start` field (where this frame first appeared in captured video).
 - `dump_reproevents.jsonl` JSONL with `ReproeventsRecord` items corresponding to reproevents logs.
 Datetime information extracted from `client_time_iso` column in CVS file, and entire row is converted to JSON object `data` field.
 - `dump_marks.jsonl` JSONL with `MarkRecord` items corresponding to global events used to synchronize all swimlanes and clocks.